accmltr/scala-games/CONTRIBUTING.md

 Here is the code that provides a consistent interface for the `Player` class:
 ```
 case class Player private () {
-  private var _health: Float = 0 // Health is private, but the companion object can access it!
+  private var _health: Float =
+    0 // Health is private, but the companion object may still access it.
   def health: Float = _health
   def health_=(value: Float): Unit =
     require(value >= 0, "health must be >= 0")